 The term prior to the term in which the student plans to graduate

 - Identify an oral exam committee and confirm their availability.
 Available dates for oral exams are typically Fridays in weeks 7, 8, and 9, in any given term.
 Check the oral exam calendar to confirm what times on these dates are available.
-Once the availability of all oral exam committee members for a specific date and time has been confirmed, email the Director of Publishing, Per Henningsgaard, and he will add this information to the oral exam calendar.
+Once the availability of all oral exam committee members for a specific date and time has been confirmed, email the Interim Director of Publishing, Abbey Gaterud, and she will add this information to the oral exam calendar.

 - Begin work on the portfolio.